Kay Carsto

-I am licensed in Florida with 32 years of professional work experience.
-I have experience in helping clients with lgbtq+ related issues, grief and loss issues, improving self esteem and self confidence, and coping with life changes.
-I also have experience working with professional and executive coaching, and am a Qualified Supervisor for LMHC Interns.
-I support my clients by creating an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards change.
+I am licensed in Florida with 26 years of professional work experience.
+I have experience in helping clients with stress, anxiety, coping with addictions, lgbtq+ related issues, & intimacy related issues.
+I also have experience working with depression.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Steven Carlson